amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       weights.
 The default is True.
 For DPU/NPU devices, this must be set to True.
-   -  **Int32Bias**: (Boolean) If True, bias will be quantized in int32 datatype; if false, it will have the same datatype as weight.
+   -  **Int32Bias**: (Boolean) If True, bias will be quantized in int32 data type; if false, it will have the same data type as weight.
 The default is False when enable_npu_cnn is True.
 Otherwise the default is True.
    -  **RemoveInputInit**: (Boolean) If True, initializer in graph